braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Content Cards as Custom Objects

-Your custom objects can be extended to function as Content Cards in a way that does not depend on the Braze SDK.
+Much like a rocketship adding a booster, your own custom objects can be extended to function as Content Cards in a way that does not depend on the Braze SDK.
 This can be done by conforming to the ContentCardable protocol and implementing the initializer (as seen below) and through the use of the ContentCardData struct, allows you to access the ABKContentCard data.

 The initializer also includes a ContentCardClassType enum.
 Through the use of key-value pairs within the Braze dashboard, you can set an explicit class_type key that will be used to determine what object to initialize.
 Once you have a solid understanding of these code considerations, check out our [use cases](#sample-use-cases) below to get started implementing your own custom objects.